cogment/cogment-doc/src/cogment/tutorial/7-dqn-player.md

 We have set everything up, we can now focus on implementing our DQN agent.

-A Deep Q Network is a neural network taking an observation as input, and outputs the Q value for each of the actions in the action space.
+A Deep Q Network is a neural network taking an observation as input, and outputing the Q value for each of the actions in the action space.
 The Q Value is an estimation of the expected value of all the rewards if a given action is taken.
 The DQN agent action policy is therefore to take the action having the largest predicted Q Value.
 Let's start by implementing this part and we will then deal with training this model.

 In the rest of this tutorial we will use [Tensorflow and its Keras API](https://www.tensorflow.org){target=\_blank} for the model itself, as well as [numpy](https://numpy.org){target=\_blank} for datastructures.
 Let's add these to `dqn_agent/requirements.txt` and import them at the top of `dqn_agent/main.py`.